palvarez89/palvarez89.github.io/cv.md

 ###### 11/2019 – Present
 #### TroveKube, Git mirroring service on Kubernetes

+Initial effort to migrate Baserock Trove (<https://git.baserock.org>) from a monolithic server to a microservices architecture.

 - Migrated Baserock's monolithic mirroring service to Python 3
 - Created containers for each of the services in Docker, and a PoC using docker-compose.